ghc/ghc/docs/users_guide/using-warnings.rst

     insoluble ``Eq a`` constraint.
 Best avoided by instead writing: ::

        f :: Eq a => a -> a

-    This option is on by default.
-As usual you can suppress it on a per-module basis with :ghc-flag:`-Wno-simplifiable-class-constraints
-    <-Wsimplifiable-class-constraints>`.

 .. ghc-flag:: -Wtabs
     :shortdesc: warn if there are tabs in the source file